SmileDirectClub Inc. (SDC) Reveals an Earnings Mystery

-SmileDirectClub Inc. (NASDAQ:SDC) went down by -1.77% from its latest closing price compared to the recent 1-year high of $16.08.
-The company’s stock price has collected -3.02% of loss in the last five trading sessions.
-Press Release reported 15 hours ago that SmileDirectClub’s Premium, Affordable Oral Care Products Now Available at Walgreens
+SmileDirectClub Inc. (NASDAQ:SDC) went down by -5.90% from its latest closing price compared to the recent 1-year high of $16.08.
+The company’s stock price has collected -7.64% of loss in the last five trading sessions.
+Press Release reported 15 hours ago that SmileDirectClub Expands Oral Care Line with Launch of New Pro Whitening System, the Latest Innovation in Teeth Whitening

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.